 This has been edited from earlier versions in the article where I decided to make all items accessible to make storing them in database easier, however since it breaks DDD rules as discussed with Miłosz Smółka at Threedotlabs, I’ve decided to change it.

-NewCustomer will validate that the input contains all the needed data for creating a
+The NewCustomer will validate that the input contains all the needed data for creating a Customer